University Honors Program Events and Cosponsorships

 PASSING STRANGE (Film Presentation) - October 10, 2013 (UHP Event)

-Introduction by Dr. Don Dingledine and Dr. Alan Lareau
+Introductions by Dr. Don Dingledine (Associate Professor of English) and Dr. Alan Lareau (Professor of German)

 BE THE MATCH - April 24 and 25, 2013 (Cosponsor)